 Alternative 1 would potentially increase the amount of petroleum, oils, and lubricants (POLs); hazardous waste; pesticides; and fertilizers being stored, transported, and utilized on the proposed facilities.
 Increasing the storage, transportation, and use of these substances would increase the potential for releases to receiving waters.
-The stormwater runoff would continue to have the potential to have elevated levels of contaminants such as sediment, nutrients, heavy metals, organic and inorganic compounds, and detrimental microorganisms.
+The stormwater runoff would continue to have the potential to have elevated contaminants such as sediment, nutrients, heavy metals, organic and inorganic compounds, and detrimental microorganisms.

 Alternative 1 would be conducted in accordance with all applicable orders, laws, and regulations.
-SWPPPs and stormwater management plans (SWMPs) are documents that would be prepared as part of the NPDES permit process and are designed to reduce the impacts associated with nonpoint source pollution from stormwater runoff.
-In addition, the Oil Pollution Act mandates the implementation of the Spill Prevention, Control and Countermeasure (SPCC) Plan that is used to prevent and control potential leaks and spills.
+SWPPPs and SWMPs are documents that would be prepared as part of the NPDES permit process and are designed to reduce the impacts associated with nonpoint source pollution from stormwater runoff.
+In addition, the Oil Pollution Act mandates the implementation of the SPCC Plan that is used to prevent and control potential leaks and spills.
 Implementation of these plans and their associated protective measures would minimize potential impacts of runoff, spills, and leaks.
 The combination of LID technologies and compliance with federal and GovGuam regulations would ensure that no significant impacts to receiving water bodies would result from Alternative 1.
 Therefore, operations associated with Alternative 1 at NCTS Finegayan would result in less than significant impacts to surface water.

 Groundwater.
-Under Alternative 1, proposed operations would be in compliance with the surface water protection measures identified in the surface water section above during training operations, which would therefore also protect the quality of the underlying NGLA groundwater.
-Specifically, implementation of LID measures and the provisions of the SWPPP and associated erosion control activities would ensure that the surface water flowing into the groundwater recharge wells and infiltration basins would be of acceptable quality and therefore, would reduce the pollutant loading potential to the underlying groundwater subbasins.
+Under Alternative 1, proposed operations would be in compliance with the water protection measures identified in the surface water section above during training operations, which would therefore also protect the quality of the underlying NGLA groundwater.
+These BMPs and follow-on measures and plans would reduce the pollutant loading potential into stormwater and to the underlying groundwater subbasins.

-Under all alternatives, groundwater withdrawal is expected to increase by approximately 0.30 million gallons per day (MGd) (1.14 million liters per day [MLd]) due to the increase in personnel and facilities associated with the Volume 5 actions.
+Under all alternatives, groundwater withdrawal is expected to increase by approximately 0.30 million gallons per day (MGd) (1.14 million liters per day [mld]) due to the increase in personnel and facilities associated with the Volume 5 actions.
 Implementation of aforementioned sustainability practices would reduce the amount of groundwater needed, which would help minimize impacts to groundwater availability.
 Water resource managers would continue to proactively monitor groundwater chemistry data to ensure increased pumping does not adversely affect military or non-military sources of drinking water.
-Chloride concentrations in the subbasins would be carefully monitored to detect possible saltwater intrusion into the aquifer.
-If unacceptable chloride concentrations are detected, there is capability to shift pumping to wells further from impacted subbasins.
-Thus, any potential negative impacts on the groundwater resource from increased pumping would be reduced.
+Careful monitoring of the chloride concentrations in the subbasins and the capability to shift pumping to wells further from impacted subbasins if unacceptable chloride concentrations are detected would reduce any potential negative impacts on the groundwater resource.
 In addition, increased pumping would have the potential to lower the groundwater pressure in underlying sediments, which could undergo compaction and minor ground surface settlement.
-This potential would be also monitored; if detected, groundwater pumping would shift to other areas.
+This potential would be monitored; if this is detected, groundwater pumping would shift to other areas.
 Therefore, Alternative 1 at NCTS Finegayan would result in less than significant impacts to groundwater.

 Nearshore Waters.
-Following construction, alterations to the watershed such as increased runoff may result in direct and indirect effects that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
-These effects would be minimized following surface water protection measures identified in the surface water section above and by complying with all applicable orders, laws, and regulations.
-In addition, the planning process would be conducted in conjunction with the Watershed Planning Committee (WPC).
+Following construction, alterations to the watershed such as increased runoff may result in direct and indirect impacts that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
+These effects would be minimized by complying with all applicable orders, laws, and regulations.
+In addition, the planning process would be conducted in conjunction with the Watershed Protection Committee (WPC).
 The project would also incorporate published guidance documents including but not limited to the Clean Water Action Plan, Protection and Restoring Guam's Waters, and the northern Watershed Restoration Strategy.
 Therefore, operations associated with Alternative 1 at NCTS Finegayan would result in less than significant impacts to nearshore waters.